jeremija/slack2spark/README.md

 ```

 After the app is started, slack-compatible [incoming webhooks][slack-webhooks]
-will be forwarded to the configure Cisco Spark space:
+will be forwarded to the configured space on Spark:

 ```bash
 curl -X POST 'localhost:3000/api/messages/room-name?token=changeme' \